chia-chang/product-case-studies/covid-automation-product.md

 # COVID Analytics Automation: A Data Scientist’s Product Thinking

-**Role**: Data Scientist, IBM
+**Role**: Data Scientist, IBM.
+Owned analytics product design and implementation, worked with other engineers and public health experts.
 **Project**: Automated COVID-19 reporting system that reduced manual work from 3–4 hours to about 15 minutes per report
 **Why it is relevant for PM**: This work required product skills such as understanding users, prioritizing features, and defining and tracking success metrics.
-**What I did**: Owned analytics product design and implementation, worked with other engineers and public health experts.

 ***